6 Single-Leg Exercises (With Dumbbells)

 Burnout: Kneeling Hip Thrust and Adductor Kickout

-Targets: Legs, glutes, quads and core.
+Targets: Legs, glutes, quadriceps and core.

 three women performing a staggered 80/20 squat as part of unilateral leg day workout

-How To Do A 80/20 Squat (Heel Elevated)
+How to Do an 80/20 Squat (Heel Elevated)

 2. Inhale as you bend your knees and sit your hips back (as if sitting down in a chair).
 Aim for 90-degree bends at each knee.